LiuZeJie97/flowchart-to-code/README.md

 Convert Flowchart into Pseudo-Code.
 This code can:
 - Generate code containing BREAK, CONTINUE, RETURN, WHILE, DOWHILE, IF, ELIF.
-- Support complex flowcharts, such as the selection nodes with more than 2 outgoing edges.
+- Support complex flowcharts, such as the Condition nodes with more than 2 outgoing edges.

 <!---
 Flowcharts are special case of activity diagrams.
 The model will  converts the flowchart into an activity diagram when generating the code.